Lawyers With Extensive Spousal Support Experience

-Michigan law provides for spousal support (formerly called alimony) on a case-by-case basis.
-However, the law does not clearly state how alimony payments should be determined in every case.
+Working with experienced attorneys who understand the legal processes involved with spousal support (also known as alimony) is key, especially in Michigan.
+Our state determines spousal support on a case-by-case basis.
+The law does not give clear-cut guidelines or a calculator for spousal support.
 Rather, a range of factors are weighed and considered by the court.
-That's why it is so important to have a lawyer experienced in dealing with alimony to ensure that alimony awarded or paid is fair and accurately reflects your situation.
+You need a lawyer experienced in dealing with spousal support to ensure that your award is fair and accurately reflects your situation.

 The courts consider these and other factors when determining if alimony should be awarded as well as the amount and duration of alimony awards: